itech-magazine/jan2021/docs/pages/mds/application-programming-interface.md

 Basic features of a well-designed API
 -------------
 When we say an API is well designed, what do we mean by it?
 We must have some basic criteria to identify a well-designed API.
 So, in simpler terms a well-designed API should be quite easy to read and developer should feel at home to understand it, work with it and memorize it.
 It should be hard to misuse, with proper response code.
-It should also be complete and concise
+It should also be complete and concise.

 Best practices in API design
 -------------
-Concepts explained earlier regarding basic features of a well-designed API can be broadly explained by means of certain best practices which should be taken care while designing APIs
+Concepts explained earlier regarding basic features of a well-designed API can be broadly explained by means of certain best practices which should be taken care while designing APIs.

 >Best Practice-1 : Consider using JSON